Architecture of the Philippines: American and Commonwealth period

 The Luneta Hotel, located in Kalaw Avenue, is one of the remaining structures that survived the liberation of Manila in 1945.
 The hotel was completed in 1918.
-According to Dean Joseph Fernandez of the University of Santo Tomas, the hotel was designed by the Spanish Architect and Engineer Salvador Farre.
+According to Dean Joseph Fernandez of the University of Santo Tomas, the hotel was designed by Salvador Farre, a Spanish architect and engineer.
 The structure is the only remaining example of the French Renaissance architecture with Filipino stylized Beaux-Arts architecture in the Philippines to date.
 Other notable American Architects in the Philippines was William E. Parsons (a consulting architect trained by Daniel Burnham) who is known for the Manila Hotel, The Mansion, Baguio and Gabaldon School Buildings, while applying the use of hollow blocks and termite-resistant Philippine Hardwood.
-Eventually succeeded by Architect George Corner Fenhagen up until 1916.
-Some structures which have been constructed before World War II or during the occupation of Americans in the Philippines was the Insular Ice Plant designed by Architect Edgar K. Bourne who also worked with Daniel Burnham.
+Eventually succeeded by architect George Corner Fenhagen up until 1916.
+Some structures which have been constructed before World War II or during the occupation of Americans in the Philippines was the Insular Ice Plant designed by architect Edgar K. Bourne who also worked with Daniel Burnham.

 At the Far Eastern University (FEU) in Quiapo, Manila, five Art Deco structures on the campus were designed by National Artist Pablo Antonio.
 Three were built before World War II and two, after.
 Although FEU buildings were totally damaged during the war, the university was restored to its original Art Deco design immediately after.
 The university was given a UNESCO Asia Pacific-Heritage Award for Cultural Heritage in 2005 for the outstanding preservation of its Art Deco structures.

 Art Deco buildings

 During the rise of cinema in the Philippines as a form of recreation, several theaters were constructed in the 1930s to 1950s in the Art Deco style designed by prominent architects now recognized as National Artists.
 The Manila Metropolitan Theater is an Art Deco building designed by the Filipino architect Juan M. Arellano, and built in 1935.
 Another fine example of Art Deco is the Old Jaro Municipal Hall in Iloilo built in 1934 by Filipino architect Juan M. Arellano.
 It later became the Jaro District Police Station and after the full restoration is now the regional branch office of the National Museum.
 During the liberation of Manila by the combined American and Filipino troops in 1945, the theatre was totally destroyed.
 After reconstruction by the Americans it gradually fell into disuse in the 1960s.
 In the following decade it was meticulously restored but again fell into decay.
 The sculptures upon the façade of the theater are by Italian sculptor Francesco Riccardo Monti, who lived in Manila from 1930 until his death in 1958, and worked closely with Juan M. Arellano.
 Highly stylized relief carving of Philippine plants executed by the artist Isabelo Tampingco decorate the lobby walls and interior surfaces of the building.
 The Far Eastern University Manila campus is a living art museum with United Nations Educational, Scientific and Cultural Organisation-Asia Pacific Heritage buildings and auditorium done in the Art Deco style.

-The following are the Philippine architects who contributed and lead to the design of the classic Philippine theaters:
+The following are the Philippine architects who contributed and led to the design of the classic Philippine theaters: